braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/locations_and_geofences.md

 1. Your integration must support background push notifications.

-2. Braze geofences must be enabled through the SDK.
-This is not enabled by default.
+2. Braze Geofences must be enabled through the SDK either implicitly by enabling location collection or explicitly by enabling geofence collection.
+They are not enabled by default.

 ### Step 1: Enable Background Push